ComplianceAsCode/ComplianceAsCode.github.io/_posts/2023-03-08-platforms.md

 If the first platform definition is used in a rule, the rule will be applicable if the package usbguard is installed and is newer than 2.0.
 It will check RPM packages on RPM systems and DEB packages on Debian systems.
-The second platform will be true on RHEL 8.6 and newer, and the evaluation will be based on reading `/etc/os-release`.
+The second platform will be true on RHEL 8.6 and newer, and the evaluation will be based on reading data from the following file: `/etc/os-release`.

-At the first sight, it looks like that the `package` platform is the go-to platform that will be used in most cases.
+At first sight, it looks like that the `package` platform is the go-to platform that will be used in most cases.
 But in general, we recommend to derive rule applicability from operating system release version instead of basing that on a version of a specific package.
 The reason is that in Linux distributions such as RHEL the features and fixes often get backported to older versions, so the actual feature set might not correspond to the upstream version of the project, but rather depend on the actual contents of the currently shipped package in the given Linux distribution.
 Therefore, the package versioned platform might not work or can differ in different distributions.